makma/fingerprintjs.com/content/blog/buy-now-pay-later-the-ultimate-research-guide.md

 ## China

-In China, BNPL is expanding rapidly, with multiple players entering the market in early 2021.
-[Bloomberg Intelligence estimates](https://www.bloomberg.com/professional/blog/buy-now-pay-later-11-3-trillion-opportunity-in-china-u-s-just-beginning/) that BNPL's penetration of global retail e-commerce will reach 1.6% in 2020, and could grow to 4% by 2023.
+In China, BNPL is expanding rapidly, with multiple players entering the market in early 2021. <a href="https://www.bloomberg.com/professional/blog/buy-now-pay-later-11-3-trillion-opportunity-in-china-u-s-just-beginning/">Bloomberg Intelligence estimates</a> that BNPL's penetration of global retail e-commerce will reach 1.6% in 2020, and could grow to 4% by 2023.

 China may not reach 4% penetration for another 10 years, but this would still turn it into a $233 billion market.
 BNPL's expansion into China's offline consumption market (66.2 trillion yuan in 2020) is also underway, with overseas markets providing valuable experiences.

-Chinese BNPL players include [Alibaba](https://breadnews.com/2021/08/05/no-money-no-problems-bnpl-companies-let-millennials-spend-what-they-dont-have/) and [LexinFintech](https://www.fool.com/investing/2021/02/12/lexinfintech-enters-buy-now-pay-later-market-china/).
+Chinese BNPL players include <a href="https://breadnews.com/2021/08/05/no-money-no-problems-bnpl-companies-let-millennials-spend-what-they-dont-have/">Alibaba</a> and <a href="https://www.fool.com/investing/2021/02/12/lexinfintech-enters-buy-now-pay-later-market-china/">LexinFintech</a>.

 ### Alibaba